Home

 When the Cookhouse Wind Farm was commissioned in November 2014, it was the first wind farm to be connected to the national grid; now, half-way through its 20-year design lifespan, maintenance is becoming increasingly important.

-A decade of wind power Seipati Matli, the technical manager of the Cookhouse wind farm since December 2022 became interested in renewable energy during her learnership.
+A decade of wind power Seipati Matli, the technical manager of the Cookhouse Wind Farm since December 2022, became interested in renewable energy during her learnership at an energy infrastructure service provider.
 The wind farm began producing electricity in 2014.
 Photo: Paul Botes

 Seipati Matli, the wind farm’s technical manager since December 2022, says maintenance runs on a strict six-monthly schedule to ensure optimal reliability and energy generation, along with high standards of health and safety for the personnel and plant.